 Please help a family dispute.
 What is the optimal temperature to keep the furnace at during the day and night during the winter months, and can keeping the temperature too high result in increased illness?

-As for the daytime temperature, this decision could be left up to those people who are home during the day.
-Of course, if no one is at home, it's best to turn the heat down low to conserve energy and save money on your heating bills.
+As for the daytime temperature, this decision could be left up to the family members who are home during the day.
+Of course, if no one is at home, it's best to turn the heat off or down low to conserve energy and save money on your heating bills.
 But, if more than one opinionated person is home all day, perhaps they can alternate between warm and cool days.
 The people who prefer higher temperatures can wear thermals and sweaters on designated "cool days."
 Likewise, the warm-blooded members of the household can wear shorts and t-shirts on "warm days."
-Or, you can keep the temperature low and invest in space heaters for the thin-skinned people among you.
-Or, if you none of these suggestions are appealing, your family can brainstorm together to come up with a few other solutions to the problem.
+Or you can keep the temperature low and invest in space heaters for those who are intolerant to the cold.
+However, if none of the above suggestions are appealing, you and your family can brainstorm together to come up with a few other solutions to the problem.

 Your family may never find a setting on the thermostat that everyone is comfortable with because we all tend to have different tolerance levels for heat and cold.
-From your question, it seems your family is no exception.
-Hopefully you'll find a way to accommodate everyone's needs (at least part of the time).
-Unless you would prefer to fight about it all winter, until summer, when you can then argue about the air conditioning.
+From your question, it seems that your family is no exception.
+Hopefully, you'll find a way to accommodate everyone's needs (at least part of the time).